ApexIQ WinScore Preview

 If multiple dimensions tie, the tool uses a fixed priority order.

-So if you scored Economic Buyer = 0 and Metrics = 0, Economic Buyer will appear first because it's a higher priority in the tie-break.
+So if you scored Economic Buyer = 0 and Metrics = 0, Economic Buyer will appear first because it is higher priority in the tie-break.

 Finally, the top two become your Risk Picks.